Our 10-Day Japan Spring Itinerary: Nagoya, Kyoto, Osaka & Tokyo

 Tip: Read our Narita Airport to Tokyo transport guide and Haneda Airport to Tokyo transport guide to know your airport transfer options in Tokyo.
 And, if you want to transfer between these two airports, read our Haneda to Narita transfer guide.

 That sums up our entire spring experience in Japan.
-We made a couple of adjustments to our itinerary with last-minute decisions and additions here and there.
+We made a couple of adjustments to our Japan spring itinerary with last-minute decisions and additions here and there.
 But this made our Japan spring trip all the more fun and memorable.

 *Special thanks to our friends who accommodated us and made us immerse in Japan’s local life.
 Arigato gozaimasu (ありがとう ございます) Yum and Paula!